chrislattman/blogging-project/docs/terminal-commands/README.md

     - `ping -l 32 -n 4 <url>` or simply `ping <url>` does the default Windows ping in Git Bash
 - `host` can be used to just query DNS instead of pinging the website server
     - It outputs the IP address(es) associated with a domain name
+- `traceroute` is like `ping` except it shows the IP addresses of all servers encountered en route to the destination URL
+    - `traceroute -m 30 <url> 60` does the default Linux traceroute on macOS
+    - `tracert` is the Windows (and Git Bash) equivalent of `traceroute`

 Examples: